mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 226 - Mixed Priorities/readme.md

 [Luna-25](https://en.wikipedia.org/wiki/Luna_25) crashed on the moon's surface on August 19, 2023.

-4 days before India’s [Chandrayaan-3](https://en.wikipedia.org/wiki/Chandrayaan-3) soft landed on Moon's south pole.
+4 days before India's [Chandrayaan-3](https://en.wikipedia.org/wiki/Chandrayaan-3) soft landed on Moon's south pole.

 A [forensic analysis](https://t.me/roscosmos_gk/11053) revealed that the instructions shared a bus and were not prioritized correctly.